MohamedM22/MohamedM22/README.md

 - 👋 Hi, I’m @MohamedM22 🥸☕️
-- 👨🏾‍💻 I’m interested in Data analysis, python.
-Outside of tech I love making capopucinos, reading mangas or late night drives.
+- 👨🏾‍💻 I’m interested in Data analysis, python and Java.
+Outside of tech I love making cappucinons, reading mangas or late night drives.
-- 👨🏾‍🔧 I’m currently learning python, R and sql.
+- 👨🏾‍🔧 I’m currently learning Python, R, SQL, Java and getting more familiar with Web development.
 - 👨🏾‍🔬I’m looking to collaborate on fun projects.